Children’s Tax Exempt Plan

 A real-life example of a Children’s Tax Exempt Plan

-A £25 per month Children’s Tax Exempt Plan which commenced in July 2011 with a 10 year10-year term provided a payout of £4,553.53 at maturity.
-This is an average annual return of 8.1% and a total return of 51.7%, after administration fees and charges.
+A £25 per month Children’s Tax Exempt Plan which commenced in August 2013 with a 10 year term provided a payout of £3,568.35 at maturity.
+This is an average annual return of 3.4% and a total return of 19%, after administration fees and charges.

 The above graph is provided for information purposes.
 Past performance should not be seen as a reliable indicator of future results.
 The value of holdings within the fund can fall as well as rise, and you could get back less than you have paid into the plan.
 As the fund holds overseas assets, the Sterling value of these assets may rise and fall due to exchange rate fluctuations.